amnahkhatun/frontend-prep-cheatsheet/README.md

 - The box-sizing property defines how the width and height of an element are calculated: should they include padding and borders, or not.

-- content-box	Default.
+- content-box.
 The width and height properties (and min/max properties) includes only the content.
 Border and padding are not included.
-- border-box	The width and height properties (and min/max properties) includes content, padding and border. eg if width is 300px in border-box it will not add padding and margin
+- border-box Default	The width and height properties (and min/max properties) includes content, padding and border. eg if width is 300px in border-box it will not add padding and margin

 - Height is the vertical measurement of the container.